Ask Marc – about methodology silos

 There's so much overlap that in my experience, there's so much like tools and language and ways of thinking that you're using already as a ux designer most likely that are just directly transferable it's really not going to be that different from the lens that you're using.

-I'm a UX researcher and I'm new to service design.
 At my job we are starting to facilitate a lot of workshops to build out service blueprints and I often find it difficult to keep groups from thinking and ideating within their silos.
 Any activities, methods or tips for helping them to break out of their siloed thinking?

 The question is when do you need siloed thinking and when is it beneficial for a process and when do you actually need to break it.